Fastly Rust Compute@Edge configuration options

 px_login_successful_header_name

-The default response header name for login-success detection.
-This takes effect when the reporting method is header.
+The default response header name that indicates a successful login.
+This takes effect when the px_login_successful_reporting_method is set to header.

 key: px_login_successful_header_name